scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 - at the beginning of the transaction - before any tasks have been completed
 - when users return to resume the transaction at a later session

-When groups of tasks are used it may also help users stay informed of their progress by displaying the task list page when the end of a section is reached.
+When groups of tasks are used it may also help users stay informed of their progress by displaying the task list page when the end of a group is reached.

 Providing a navigation link back to the task list throughout the transaction may also help users orientate themselves.